grantcray/CMDACapstoneWildfireModel/README.md

 ## Overview

 This project was worked on by the Smokey the Databears team of the Spring 2026 CMDA Capstone Course at Virginia Tech.
-Most of this code is borrowed from the **Wildfire_Infrastructure_Threat_Unet** Git Project created by CNA.
-With their permission and assistance, our team developed the following Wildfire U-Net Model which builds off of their original work.
+Most of this code is borrowed with permission from the **Wildfire_Infrastructure_Threat_Unet** Git Project created by CNA.
+With their assistance, our team developed the following Wildfire U-Net Model which builds off of their original work.

 ## Repository Structure